North Shore Temple Emanuel

 The Boomers' Monday Forum is a new Boomers group formed to expand on Rabbi Lampert’s 'Conversations with the Rabbi’ Monday sessions.

-The Forum runs fortnightly on Mondays at 10am for approximately 1 hour and 15 minutes in the Valerie Jaye Hall.
+The Forum runs monthly on Mondays at 10am for approximately 1 hour and 15 minutes in the Valerie Jaye Hall.
 The session format includes a presentation followed by discussion.

 The line up of speakers includes content such as Jewish history, religious topics, and Israeli current affairs.
 From time to time, there may be entertainers available to share their talents and stories as well.

 There is no cost to attend and morning tea is provided.